aren-01/location-tracker/README.md

 Before testing the project:

-- Update database credentials (do not use the default `root` / empty password, set your own)
+Update database credentials (do not use the default `root` and the empty password, set your own.
-- Replace the LocalTunnel URL with your own active backend/tunnel address
+Replace the LocalTunnel URL with your own active backend/tunnel address.

-## Disclaimer

-This project is shared as an example of my learning process, not as a secure or production-grade system.